Dr. Allyson Hadwin

-Sarah Davis (PhD Student)
+Sarah Davis (PhD Candidate)

-Click here to view Sarah’s CV
+Click here to view Sarah’s CV and Teaching Dossier

 Annie Wu (MA Candidate)

-Jiexing is a second year MA candidate in Educational Psychology.
+Jiexing is a third year MA candidate in Educational Psychology.
 She graduated from East China Normal University with a BS in Psychology.
 Jiexing now has a research interest in first-year undergraduate students’ collaborative learning processes, challenges they might meet, and the regulatory strategies they use in these procedures.

 Graduate Student Alumni:

 Dissertation (2019): Regulating self, others’, and group motivation in online collaboration

 Elizabeth Webster, PhD